Our Leadership

 James P. Bagian, MD

-James P. Bagian, MD, is the founding Director of the Center for Risk Analysis Informed Decision Engineering, the Center for Healthcare Engineering and Patient Safety, and a Professor in the Medical School and the College of Engineering at the University of Michigan.
+James P. Bagian, MD, is the founding Director of the Center for Risk Analysis Informed Decision Engineering, the Executive Director of the Center for Risk Informed Decision Engineering, and a Professor in the Medical School and the College of Engineering at the University of Michigan.
 Dr. Bagian is also a Diplomate of the American Board of Preventive Medicine and an elected Member of both the National Academy of Engineering and the National Academy of Medicine.
 Previously, Dr. Bagian served as a Member of the NASA Aerospace Safety Advisory Panel, Chairman of the World Health Organization’s (WHO’s) first Patient Safety meeting in 2002, and a Member of the WHO Steering Committee of the Collaborating Centre on Patient Safety.
 He was a charter member and served as Chairman of The Joint Commission’s Patient Safety Advisory Group.
 He was also the first and founding Director of the Department of Veterans Affairs (VA) National Center for Patient Safety and the VA’s first Chief Patient Safety Officer, a role in which he developed numerous patient safety–related tools and programs that have been adopted nationally and internationally.
 Prior to his work at the VA, Dr. Bagian was a NASA Astronaut for over 15 years; he is a veteran of two Space Shuttle missions.
 Dr. Bagian holds a bachelor of science of mechanical engineering from Drexel University and a doctorate in medicine from Thomas Jefferson University.
 He is a Fellow of the Aerospace Medical Association, was a registered Professional Engineer, and has received numerous awards for his work in the fields of patient safety and aerospace medicine.
 He is the Chair of the Technology and Cybersecurity Committee and a Member of the Finance and Risk, Nominating and Governance, and Patient Safety Committees at The Doctors Company.
 Dr. Bagian is also a Director of The Doctors Company Foundation.

 Steven J. Bensinger, CPA

-Steven J. Bensinger, CPA, is a Partner and Senior Advisor at Howden Tiger.
+Steven J. Bensinger, CPA, is Senior Advisor at Howden Group.
 Mr. Bensinger has over 40 years of management and executive experience in the insurance industry.
 Over the course of his career, he has served in numerous executive roles, including CEO, COO, and CFO, with companies that include AIG, The Hanover Insurance Group, Chartwell Re Corporation, and Skandia America Group.
 Mr. Bensinger began his professional career with Coopers & Lybrand, a predecessor firm to PricewaterhouseCoopers, where he became a partner.
 He earned a bachelor of science degree in accounting and computer applications/information systems from New York University’s Stern School of Business.
 Mr. Bensinger currently serves on the Board of Directors of Ariel Re, Clearcover Insurance, and Kinsale Capital Group, Inc. He is Chair Emeritus of the Board of Ronald McDonald House New York.
 Mr. Bensinger is the Chair of the Finance and Risk Committee and a Member of the Audit, Compensation and Benefits, Investment, Nominating and Governance, and Technology and Cybersecurity Committees at The Doctors Company.

 Daniel Kent Cassavar, MD, MBA

-Daniel Kent Cassavar, MD, MBA, a practicing cardiologist, is Medical Director of TDC Group.
+Daniel Kent Cassavar, MD, MBA, FACC, a practicing cardiologist, is Medical Director of TDC Group.
 Dr. Cassavar most recently served as the President and Chief Medical Officer of ProMedica Physicians, a healthcare network of specialized hospitals, facilities, researchers, physicians, and advanced practice providers.
 Prior to joining ProMedica Physicians, Dr. Cassavar was an interventional cardiologist with Heart Specialist of Northwest Ohio, a Founding Member of Cardiocare Consultants, and Clinical Assistant Professor of Medicine in the Department of Internal Medicine at the Medical College of Ohio.
 He is a Diplomate of the American Board of Internal Medicine (1992) and certified in Interventional Cardiology (2000) and Cardiovascular Diseases (1994).
 He is also a Fellow of the American College of Physicians and the American College of Cardiology.
 After graduating from the Medical College of Ohio, Dr. Cassavar completed his residency at St. Mary Medical Center of UCLA, was Chief Fellow of Cardiovascular Medicine at Providence Hospital and Medical Centers in Michigan, and earned an MBA from the University of Michigan, Ross School of Business.
 Dr. Cassavar has published extensively and been the Principal Investigator on numerous clinical trials.
 He serves as a Member of the Board of Governors at The Doctors Company, a Member of the Patient Safety Committee, and as a Director of The Doctors Company Foundation.

 Megan Mahoney, MD